vmware-archive/old-weblogic-buildpack/README.md

 # Cloud Foundry WebLogic Buildpack

-The **`weblogic-buildpack`** is a [Cloud Foundry][] buildpack for running JVM-based web applications on [WebLogic Application Server][].
+The **`weblogic-buildpack`** is a [Cloud Foundry][] buildpack for running JVM-based web applications on [Oracle WebLogic Application Server][].
 It is designed to run WebLogic-based web or ear applications with minimal configuration on CloudFoundry.
 This buildpack is based on a fork of the [java-buildpack][].

 A single server WebLogic Domain configuration would be with the deployed application and executed within the CloudFoundry container as a droplet, based on metadata configuration passed along with the application bits.

 ## Requirements
 * WebLogic Server and JDK Binaries
-   * The WebLogic Server release bits and jdk binaries should be accessible for download over the web (can be internal or public facing) for the buildpack to create the necessary configurations along with the app bits.
+   * The WebLogic Server release bits and jdk binaries should be accessible for download from a server (can be internal or public facing) for the buildpack to create the necessary configurations along with the app bits.
+     Download the [Linux 64 bit JRE][] version and [WebLogic Server generic][] version.

-     For testing in a [bosh-lite] environment, create a loopback alias on the machine so the ip would be accessible from the DEA container.
+     For testing in a [bosh-lite][] environment, create a loopback alias on the machine so the download server hosting the binaries is accessible from the DEA container.

      Sample script for Mac